If you believe we have made a mistake that caused you financial loss or injury, you may be able to claim compensation from us.

-We will send an acknowledgement letter within 5 business days of receiving a claim.
-The letter will usually provide contact details of the claim manager handling your claim.
+We’ll send you an acknowledgement letter within 5 business days of receiving a claim.
+It will usually have contact details of your claim manager.
 Where possible, your claim manager will call you to discuss your claim.

 We may ask you to sign a settlement deed if your claim is approved.
-Signing a settlement deed means you cannot make any future claims against us about the same matter.
+Signing this means you cannot make any future claims against us about the same matter.

-If you are not happy with a decision or the way we have handled your claim, you can discuss this with your claim manager.
+If you don’t agree with a decision or how we’ve handled your claim, you can talk to your claim manager.

 If you still disagree with the decision, you can contact the Commonwealth Ombudsman.
-The Ombudsman will consider whether the decision was reasonable in the circumstances.
+They will consider whether the decision was reasonable in the circumstances.
 You can call the Ombudsman’s office on 1300 362 072 for the cost of a local call anywhere in Australia.

 If you have a complaint, compliment or suggestion we want to hear from you even if compensation is not appropriate.